 The show focused on ways to avoid being tracked by “big brother” or anyone else who may be looking for you.

 Track Me If You Can is a must-watch for anyone interested in protecting their privacy.
-He covers some of excellent tips and gives necessary information for anyone who wants to go off-grid and disappear off the radar.
+Aton covers many excellent tips and gives necessary information for anyone who wants to go off-grid and disappear off the radar.